Financial Planning for Recent Divorcees

 Financial Planning means we will revamp and recalculate your needs.
 We know the rules and laws around retirement plans, investment and property taxation, Social Security benefits, and asset transfer rules so as to make the most out of all your assets.
 Together we develop a plan and stress-test it.
 This enables us to better manage your expectation of what's next so you can start taking action.

 At this point you might be wondering what information you need for divorce financial planning?
 Knowledge is power, so arm yourself with as much information as possible prior to starting the process.
 Each spouse will be expected to provide financial disclosure.
-Download this handy Divorce Financial Planning Checklist outlining all the information you will want to gather prior to the divorce.
+Download this handy Divorce Checklist outlining all the information you will want to gather prior to the divorce.
 It also lists some helpful thoughts to consider when negotiating as well as a post-divorce Checklist.

 Read more on this topic with the articles and blog posts below